Publications

 The Royal Castle and Palace at Guildford by Rob Poulton

-Guildford Palace bookletThis popular booklet presents in a very readable way the results of a four-year training and research excavation by the Society, which was highly successful in rediscovering the site of the lost palace and the layout of many of its buildings.
+Guildford Palace bookletThis popular booklet presents the results of a four-year training and research excavation by the Society, which was highly successful in rediscovering the site of the lost palace and the layout of many of its buildings.
 Full colour illustrations include photographs of the excavation, standing buildings, maps, plans and reconstruction drawings.
 The booklet offers useful resource material for local history studies and for Key Stage 3 study of medieval realms.

 Size A4; 16 pages with many illustrations.